 Combining and performing two or more skills.

 Combining and performing two or more skills, with fluency and without any mental exertion.

 - Microlearning has an application in all three learning domains: cognitive, affective, and psychomotor.

 - Microlearning is appropriate for some, but not all stages of mastery in the three domains.
 For example, synthesizing and evaluating intellectual constructs to create something new is difficult to achieve via microlearning.

 We have now understood that microlearning has different applications, like cognitive, affective and psychomotor learning.
 Now, it is essential to build on these basic concepts for a better understanding of the different learning outcomes and use cases.

 The choice of outcome determines the use case.
 So, we should look at the different types of results that a microlearning exercise seeks to influence.

+- Remediate performance: It is an intervention to prevent factors that lead to poor performance.
 We have already established that the results are the pedestals on which use cases are developed.
-Hence, we dry some digital ink that explores the various use cases that are ripe for microlearning
+Hence, let us dry some digital ink to explore the various use cases that are ready for microlearning.

 Microlearning Use Cases